o-biotech/public-web-docs/docs/deep-dive/device-setup/iot-best-practice-schema-explained.md

 If not using the best practice schema, data will still be accessible throughout the system.
 However, some more advanced features won't be accessible.

 :::

+## Required System Properties

+To facilitate accurate interpretation of incoming messages, always include the following system properties:

+### contentEncoding

+This value must be set to **UTF-8**.
+It specifies the character encoding of the message body and ensures proper text interpretation.

+### contentType

+This value must be set to **application/json**.
+It indicates that the message payload is formatted as JSON.

 ## Root Properties